Practice Areas

 Mary’s recent experience includes:

-• Serving as lead counsel in defense of the former Chief Financial Officer of Archegos Capital Management in a prosecution by the U.S. Attorney’s Office for the Southern District of New York, including through a 2024 nine-week criminal trial involving charges of RICO conspiracy, securities fraud, and mail and wire fraud relating to the family office’s 2021 collapse.
+• Defended the former CFO of Archegos in a 9-week trial for market manipulation and wire fraud in the Southern District of New York.
+Although our client was convicted, Mary and the trial team laid the groundwork for his appeal on novel legal issues which is currently pending.
 In related civil actions, Mary and the firm previously obtained the dismissal of a CFTC enforcement action filed in the SDNY and continue to represent the client in a related SEC enforcement action and in a case brought by a former Archegos employee;

-• Representation of Chuck Blazer, the founder of organized American soccer, relating to FIFA, the international soccer organization, in connection with investigations by the FBI, DOJ, and IRS;
+• Represented Chuck Blazer, the founder of organized American soccer, relating to FIFA, the international soccer organization, in connection with investigations by the FBI, DOJ, and IRS;